Skip to main content

 5. Under 2.
 Add the DigiCert provided token to your CNAME record, in the Order token box, copy the DigiCert-provided random value.

-The random value expires after 30 days.
+The random value expires in 30 days.

-1. Option 1. (preferred): Create the DNS CNAME record with the static prefix _dnsauth
+1. Option 1 (preferred): Create the DNS CNAME record with the static prefix _dnsauth

 1. Go to your DNS provider’s site and create a new CNAME record.